dmodjeska/portfolio/README.md

 * [Statistical modeling of historical USD/CAD FX rates](https://github.com/dmodjeska/usd_cad_fx).
 Project for course in intermediate statistics at Harvard University.
 With Dominic Murphy.
 (R and SPSS)

-* [Word prediction app with data from Twitter, news, and blogs](https://github.com/dmodjeska/word-predictor).
+* [Word prediction app with Twitter, news, and blogs](https://github.com/dmodjeska/word-predictor).
 Used text mining and language models.
 Capstone project for Coursera certificate in data science by Johns Hopkins University.
 (R)

 * [Exploratory data analysis and statistical modeling of urban diversity in USA, UK, and Canada](https://github.com/dmodjeska/diversity).
 Data from national censuses.
 Replication of a data analysis by Nate Silver for FiveThirtyEight.com.
 (R)